amygurski/National-Park-Weather-Service/Readme.md

 # Module 3 Capstone - National Park Weather Service

 For this pair programming capstone project, we developed a dynamic web application using ASP .NET.
 It employed MVC design principles and used HTML, CSS, C#, and integrated with a SQL database for the park data.
-The project called for getting the weather from a database, but I made it so it pulls from the National Weather Service API instead.
+The project called for getting the weather from a database, but afterwards I made it so it pulls from the National Weather Service API instead.

 ## Screenshots of the application
  ###  **Home page**